Aliases for ITGAV Gene

 GeneCards Summary for ITGAV Gene

-ITGAV (Integrin, Alpha V) is a Protein Coding gene.
-Diseases associated with ITGAV include cerebral hypoxia and colon carcinoma in situ.
-Among its related pathways are PI3K-Akt signaling pathway and Immune System.
+ITGAV (Integrin Subunit Alpha V) is a Protein Coding gene.
+Diseases associated with ITGAV include West Nile Virus and Cerebral Hypoxia.
+Among its related pathways are Reelin Pathway (Cajal-Retzius cells) and NFAT and Cardiac Hypertrophy.
 GO annotations related to this gene include protease binding and voltage-gated calcium channel activity.
 An important paralog of this gene is ITGA8.

 UniProtKB/Swiss-Prot for ITGAV Gene